-11. The proposed project components include a set of both structural measures and non-structural measures.
-The structural measures include anti-erosion works and pro-siltation work.
-The non-structural measures include nature-based solutions (e.g. bioengineering techniques such as the planting of reeds) to be applied to embankment slopes to reduce maintenance requirements from the risk of rain cuts and to provide local stakeholders with income generating activities opportunities.
+11. The proposed project components include a set of both structural measures and nonstructural measures.
+The structural measures include anti-erosion works, pro-siltation work, construction of embankment and provision of sluice gate.
+The non-structural measures include nature-based solutions (e.g., bioengineering techniques such as the planting of reeds) to be applied to embankment slopes to reduce maintenance requirements from the risk of rain cuts and to provide local stakeholders with income generating activities opportunities.
 The details of subproject components are presented in the Table 1.